 New research has shown that over 75% of hiring managers have selected candidates who didn’t look good on paper.
 This begs the question, are CVs still relevant in tech recruitment and should tech job-seekers be focusing their efforts elsewhere?

-So despite not having a convincing CV how do, these candidates work out once in employment?
+So, despite not having a convincing CV, how do these candidates work out once they are employed?
 These recruiters report that this was the right decision and the candidate was the perfect choice for the business.

 Hiring Managers Prize Experience and Demonstrable Skill